Agile Commitment — Classic Pig and Chicken Cartoon (Part 1)

 - Should only the pigs be committed?
 Read Agile Pig and Chicken Part 2.

 - Want to learn how to deal with tough challenges around commitment in your teams and organization?
-Check out Agile Coaching For All – An advanced training course for leaders, managers, and agile coaches!
+Check out Agile Leadership – An advanced training course for leaders, managers, and agile coaches!

 - Does it make sense to be a “self-serving” organization?
 Read Pig and Chicken Part 3